-This HTML document contains examples of some of the important HTML (Hyper Text Mark-up Language) codes.
+This HTML document contains examples of some basic HTML (Hyper Text Mark-up Language) codes.
 It is intended as a reference for constructing HTML documents.
-Not all HTML commands work with every viewer but these really basic ones should.

 Instructions: View this document with an HTML editor (or open in a word processor) or choose "source" from the view menu in your viewer program (such as Mosaic or Netscape) to see the result.

 HTML is a page mark up language, sort of like all the "invisible" symbols that a word processor document uses to designate italics, or underline, and that you can see if you "show invisibles."
 All HTML is is a text file.
 You can just type it all in a word or text processor, save it as text, and view it with netscape or some other viewer.